 Your dog might not show every symptom but if you see several of these behaviors occur while you’re gone, they are enough reason to seek out a, professional, positive dog trainer who specializes in separation anxiety.

-As a pet parent, you need to help your dog reestablish their normal routine before you return your normal routine of leaving for work.
+As a pet parent, help your dog reestablish their normal routine before you return to working outside home.
 You can do that now by following the tips featured in this article.

 You’ll be busy again once you return to the office.
 The result – you won’t be able to feed or walk your dog whenever you want to.